New Year's Eve: Canada

-The Canadian men's junior hockey team has usually played their final preliminary round game at the IIHF World Junior Hockey Championship on New Year's Eve, most often against the United States.

 Costa Rica

 In Costa Rica, families usually gather around 8 pm for parties that last until 1 or 2 am, the next day.
 There are several traditions among Costa Rican families, including eating 12 grapes representing 12 wishes for the new year, and running across the street with luggage to bring new trips and adventures in the upcoming year.

 El Salvador

 In El Salvador, New Year's Eve is spent with families.
 Family parties start around 5:00 pm, and last until 1:00 to 3:00 am, the following day.
 Families eat dinner together and sing traditional New Year's Eve songs, such as "Cinco para las Doce".
 After the dinner, individuals light fireworks and continue partying outside.
 A radio station broadcasts a countdown to midnight.
 When the clock strikes midnight, fireworks are lit across the country.
 Salvadorans start exchanging hugs and wishes for the new year.

 The main event takes place at midnight where fireworks are lit along with thousands of life-size effigies called "Año Viejo".
 Almost every local family will either make such an effigy from scraps of paper and old clothes or buy one ready-made.
 The effigy is placed just outside the front of their home.
 Such effigies represent the things people hated about the departing year and are fashioned to resemble celebrities, politicians, public servants, cartoon characters etc. They are burnt on the stroke of midnight to banish the old year and mark a fresh start in the new.
-Some of the braver Ecuadorians jump through these burning effigies 12 times to represent a wish for every month.
+Some of the braver Salvadorans jump through these burning effigies 12 times to represent a wish for every month.